mintbanshee/mintbanshee/README.md

 - 🌲 Navigating the digital forest that is VS Code
 - 🧩 Version Control & Collaboration
 - 🦅 Swift (Definitely NOT my favourite)
 - ☕ Java (Currently my favourite!)
+- 🎨 Graphical Design

 ---

 ## 🚧 What I’m Currently Learning
-- 🎨 Graphical Design
+- 💻 HTML & CSS

 ### 🎯 Current Missions
 - ✨ Weekly Java side quests to stay fresh with it